shizonic/dotfiles-46/README.md

 - Always follow security best practices:

 **Do source code audits.
 Don't just run scripts without viewing them.
 One reason I use KISS (https://k1ss.org) Linux is I am able to audit the entire system single-handedly.
 How many distros can you do this on?
-Likewise, using straight.el, we are able to audit Emacs packages as we have time, and stick to known safe (and stable) packages because of reproduceability.
+Likewise, using straight.el, we are able to audit Emacs packages as we have time, and stick to known safe (and stable) packages because of reproducibility.
 Say goodbye to the wild-west that is MELPA!**

 ## Replicate
 ```bash